SumanGurung01/pick-me-a-movie/README.md

 - **Effortless Search:** Find the perfect movie for your mood with our robust search functionality.
 Search by title, genre, or cast to discover the gems that match your preferences.
 - **Genre Selection:** Find best movie based on more than 20 genres.
 - **Recommendation:** application provides recommend for new movies based on your selected movies.
+- **Favorites:** Save your favorite movie in one place by adding it to favorites.

 ## Responsive Design